NicoLashOnGit/NicoLashOnGit/README.md

 - 👋 Hi, I’m @NicoLashOnGit
-Im a student @AP Hogeschool where I've started my first semester of IT.
+Im a student @AP Hogeschool where I've started my second semester of IT.

 <!---
 NicoLashOnGit/NicoLashOnGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.